littletoyrobots/EUCMonitoringRedux/Installation.md

 ## Method 1 - The local try-it-out method

-This is somewhat interactive until the initial Grafana user config is able to be bypassed.
+**This will not work out of the gate.
+You will have to edit provided scripts.** You will also need to change VerbosePreference to SilentlyContinue.
+This is done so that you will be gently reminded to confirm your targets and credentials are what you expect them to be, and running under the right context.

-NOTE: This will install local instances of influxdb, grafana, and telegraf agent on your machine to `C:\Monitoring`, then allow you to edit and import the dashboards
+NOTE: This will install local instances of influxdb, grafana, and telegraf agent on your machine to `C:\Monitoring`.

 1. Download [EUCMonitoringRedux](https://github.com/littletoyrobots/EUCMonitoringRedux/archive/master.zip) zip file wherever you like.
 1. Create your target install directory, I choose `C:\Monitoring`